Choosing to pursue a college degree is an important decision.

 Additional on-line information about financial assistance is available through the following addresses:

-Families who have had significant changes in their financial status after the student's FAFSA has been submitted are advised to contact Otterbein University's Financial Aid Office.
+Families who have had significant changes in their financial status after the student's FAFSA has been submitted are advised to contact Otterbein University's Office of Financial Aid.
 Depending upon the allowable circumstances, adjustments to the financial aid award may be possible through the Financial Aid Special Circumstance Committee.

 Examples of changes that could affect the family contribution are: